Contributors asked for more mentoring and guidance during the first weeks of work, so the Buddy Program was born!

 - Ask them if they're confused about anything and help them figure out the answers they need.
-If you don't know the answers to some of their questions it's okay - just point them to someone who does, or ping #peopleops so we can look up a solution together
+If you don't know the answers to some of their questions it's okay - just point them to someone who does, or ping #status-peopleops so we can look up a solution together.

-- Explain basics like how to use Slack, how to contact people, how Swarms work
+- Explain basics like how to use Status, how to contact people, how Swarms work.

-- Share some Slack channels that they may find interesting to follow
+- Share some Status channels that they may find interesting to follow.

 - Ask about their workstation - do they have a comfortable space to work?
 Are they aware of our coworking allowance?